new material that repairs hearts, muscles and vocal cords and heals wounds

 MADRID, Dec 4 (EUROPA PRESS) –

-Combining knowledge of chemistry, physics, biology and engineering, scientists from McGill University in Canada have developed a biomaterial strong enough to repair the heart, muscles and vocal cords, which represents a breakthrough in regenerative medicine , as published in the journal ‘Advanced Science’.
+Combining knowledge of chemistry, physics, biology and engineering, scientists from McGill University in Canada have developed a biomaterial strong enough to repair the heart, muscles and vocal cords, representing a breakthrough in regenerative medicine , as published in the journal ‘Advanced Science’.

 “People who recover from heart damage often face a long and complicated journey.
-Healing is a challenge due to the constant movement that the tissues must support when the heart beats.
+Healing is challenging due to the constant movement that the tissues must support when the heart beats.
 The same is true of the vocal cords.
-Until now, it did not exist no injectable material strong enough for this task, “explains Guangyu Bao, Ph.D. candidate in the Department of Mechanical Engineering at McGill University.
+Until now, it did not exist. no injectable material strong enough for this task, “explains Guangyu Bao, Ph.D. candidate in the Department of Mechanical Engineering at McGill University.

 The team, led by Professor Luc Mongeau and Adjunct Professor Jianyu Li, developed a new injectable hydrogel for wound repair.
 Hydrogel is a type of biomaterial that offers space for cells to live and grow.
 Once injected into the body, the biomaterial forms a stable, porous structure that allows living cells to grow or pass through to repair injured organs.